Tips on Packing your Cooler Bags

-For the softer coolers, we advise that you DO NOT
+For the soft sided coolers, we advise that you DO NOT

-put loose ice in the food coolers.
+put loose ice in these bag.
 The reason for this is that the sharp edges of the ice can rip the soft lining and ice melts faster and makes the cooler heavy

-Pre-chill beverages before placing them in the cooler.
+Pre-chill your beverages before placing them in the cooler.

 Pre-cooling preserves ice, so you will need less ice to cool drinks down.
 Since cold air travels down,

 place beverages in the cooler first and ice last.
-If possible, try to keep your cooler out of the sun/
+If possible, try to keep your cooler out of the sun and

 Food cooler tips: